scilus/nf-scil/docs/SUBWORKFLOWS.md

 We don’t have the choice to generate an empty template when we generate a subworflow, so the template is based on nf-core.

-- remove the different comment lines.
-- include your modules into your subworkflows.
+- remove the different comment lines. include your modules into your subworkflows.
 - remove the modules `{ SAMTOOLS_SORT}` and `{ SAMTOOLS_INDEX }` then includes yours with the good pathway:

 ```
-include { <MODULES>	} from '../../../modules/nf-scil/<category/tool>/main'
+include { <MODULES>	} from '../../../modules/nf-scil/<category>/<tool>/main'
 ```

 > [!NOTE]
-> You can also include workflows into your subworkflow :
+> We can also include other subworkflows :

 ```
-include { <SUBWORKFLOWS> } from '../<subworkflows>/main'
+include { <SUBWORKFLOW> } from '../<subworkflow>/main'
 ```

-- If you need to use functions from another library you can import them after the lines to include modules.
+- If we need to use functions from another library we can import them after the lines to include modules.

 ```
 import <library.function>